 Short answer: No.

-Public officials can block comments that are not protected by the First Amendment, including comments that make a true and immediate threat to another person, incite others to imminently violate the law, or contain obscene language as defined by the U.S. Supreme Court.
+The government can censor comments that are not protected by the First Amendment, including comments that make a true threat of violence, incite others to imminently violate the law, or contain obscene language as defined by the U.S. Supreme Court.

-If the page was created specifically to discuss a certain issue (e.g. schools), officials are allowed to remove comments that are off-topic.
-But, if comments on a government site that praise the official or government agency on a particular subject are allowed, comments criticizing the official or agency on that same topic cannot be deleted or blocked.
+If the government creates a social media page, post, or thread dedicated to a specific topic, then it is likely permissible to restrict comments on that page, post, or thread to discussion of that topic.
+For instance, if the government creates a post about trash collection, it may remove reply comments about local schools.
+But, if comments on a government site that praise the government or official on a particular subject are allowed, comments criticizing the official or agency on that same topic cannot be removed.

 Does the First Amendment prevent public officials from “blocking” members of the public from their private social media?